publisha/publisha.github.io/Research/papers/iterativepublishing.md

 >In general, the first number of the version number represents a major revision; the second number would be used for a revision containing several changes/new information; the third number would be used to indicate minor changes, such as fixing a typo or formatting issues.
 For example, if the first version of the book was 1.0, a subsequent minor revision could be 1.0.1; a more substantial revision could be 1.1; a total rewrite could be 2.0.

 These 2 quotes set the scene for what is to follow.

-What do we know about versioning in print and digital publishing and how might we borrow from practices in software development workflows.
+What do we know about versioning in print and digital publishing and how might we borrow from practices in software development workflows?

 ## Part 1: Public Facing Versions

 ### In Print

-There are a number of conventions that have been used over the years, and some style guides do attempt to keep this under some kind of order.
+There are a number of conventions that have been used over the years, and some style guides do attempt to establish some kind of standard, if only for their own processes.

 In _The Chicago Manual of Style_[^4] we do find: